bharathkreddy/bharathkreddy.com/blog/FirstBlog.md

 ## Test of my frist automated blog.

-This is my implementation of templeting engines like jeykill + CMS
+This is my implementation of templeting engines like jeykill & also manages CMS

 ## How does it work?